Day of Caring returns for 2023!

-Projects are open to ALL nonprofits, not just United Way Funded Program Partners.
-This includes local nonprofit agencies, service clubs, public schools, municipal partners, and community organizations in the Blackhawk Region.
+Projects are open to ALL nonprofits, including local agencies, service clubs, public schools, municipal partners, and community organizations in the Blackhawk Region.
 Please see below to view frequently asked questions about projects.

 Volunteer participation in Day of Caring is a benefit afforded to corporate partners that facilitate United Way campaigns.
 If you have any questions, please see the FAQ section below or email firstname.lastname@example.org.

 Registration for UWBR Corporate Partners to register teams and Nonprofit/Community Organizations to submit projects ended on Friday, Aug.
 11.

 Individuals who are not part of a Corporate Partner team can register for the breakfast through 5 p.m. on Tuesday, Aug.
 29.

 Frequently Asked Questions

 It is an annual day of action that connects teams of corporate volunteers with nonprofits from across the Blackhawk Region (Rock County and northern Winnebago County).
 Volunteer teams roll up their sleeves and provide much-needed manpower to complete full or half day projects they’re assigned to at local agencies.

 Our agency is not a United Way Funded Partner – may we still participate in Day of Caring?

 Absolutely!
 Day of Caring is open to all nonprofits, community organizations, service clubs, etc.

 What kinds of projects do nonprofits submit for Day of Caring?